 The research of the Tsukiyama lab focuses on chromatin, the protein-DNA complex in the nucleus that stores genetic information: How is chromatin regulated such that genetic information is securely stored, duplicated and "read"?
 This question is asked in the context to cell quiescence, a state in which cells stop dividing and stay seemingly quiet for a long time, sometimes for months or years.
 Proper regulation of quiescence is essential for normal development, cell survival and prevention of cancer, but how cells can accomplish such a special state is not well understood.

-Susan Silbernagel is the senior operations director for the Basic Sciences Division.
+Susan Silbernagel is the associate vice president for the Basic Sciences Division.
 She oversees day-to-day and long-range strategic planning and all operational, financial and human resource activities for the division.
 She has an undergraduate degree in Microbiology and a Masters in Public Administration from the University of Washington.